-Universe has a couple of versions of Magashi, and a double-barrelled Dark Falz with the added bonus of one of the coolest yet least feasible arenas of all time.
+Phantasy Star Universe has a couple of versions of Magashi, and a double-barrelled Dark Falz with the added bonus of one of the coolest yet least feasible arenas of all time.
 Dark Falz reappears in Ambition of the Illuminus in a side mission.

-Dawn Of War has a few of these: Chaos Champions and Heroes can function as the host of the Blood Thirster, a Greater Daemon of Khorne, the Necron Lord can transform into the Nightbringer or the Deceiver and an Eldar is sacrificed to bring about the Avatar of Khaine, though the latter isn't a game mechanic and the Avatar is produced like any other unit.
+Dawn of War has a few of these: Chaos Champions and Heroes can function as the host of the Blood Thirster, a Greater Daemon of Khorne, the Necron Lord can transform into the Nightbringer or the Deceiver and an Eldar is sacrificed to bring about the Avatar of Khaine, though the latter isn't a game mechanic and the Avatar is produced like any other unit.
 It is shown in a cutscene though, They summon Khaine from a Dark Reaper aspect warrior, to fight against the Blood Ravens in the last mission against the Eldar

 And there's the chaos sorcerer Sindri Myr who does this during the intro for the final mission, screaming "bear witness to my ascension" while tapping into the power of the Maledictum in order to become a daemon prince.
 It doesn't help though; the Blood Ravens still kill him